|

 surprising when it began to get dark.
 Then sun was very low on the horizon

-the sky was hazy with
+and the sky was hazy with

 scattered clouds.
 The eclipse lasted about ten minutes and was clearly visible